squidfunk/mkdocs-material/docs/insiders/getting-started.md

 mkdocs build --config-file mkdocs.insiders.yml
 ```

-!!! warning "Alternative syntax"
+!!! tip "Sharing plugin and extension configuration"

-    If you plan to split `plugins` or `markdown_extensions` between the two files, you must use
+    If you want to share `plugins` or `markdown_extensions` between both
+    configuration files `mkdocs.insiders.yml` and `mkdocs.yml`, you can use
-    alternative key / value syntax for these sections.
-The above example would then look like:
+    the alternative key-value syntax in both files.
+The above example would
+    then look like:

     === ":octicons-file-code-16: mkdocs.insiders.yml"

         ``` yaml